Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 > 656: Group of egyptian soldiers came to complain re policies and division of booty between civil government and army.
 Uthman RA agreed to come up with a solution to settle their issues and sent them back to Egypt.
 They intercepted a letter on their return allegedly sent by Uthman RA to Egypt ordering their execution.
 They returned and besieged Uthman RA in his house and established martial law.
 He refused to let the Madina arm itself against them as to not shed blood in the city of Nabi SAW and refused help from Muawiya in Syria.
 He was assassinated in his house whilst reciting from a mushaf.

-Critique: Author states in the preface the goal is to give a general overview of the Islamical Historical Narrative and not for the serious history student, but does not cover significant developments during Uthman RA reign such as the canonisation of the Quranic mushaf.
+Critique: Author states in the preface the goal is to give a general overview of the Islamic Historical Narrative and not for the serious history student, but does not cover significant developments during Uthman RA reign such as the canonisation of the Quranic mushaf.
 Missing this immense achievement especially with it's relation to how the governorship adapted to the expanding of Islam into non-arab populations whilst he chose to go into details about specific points e.g. first envoy to China sent in Uthman RA time seems to be wildly misjudged.
 Author must be aware of this but chose not to include it so according to him it might be better for the objective.
 Seems like his objective was to cover points either people are not aware of or those things which are more related to the development of the empire as opposed to the deen itself.
 Allah knows best.

 Ali: 656 - 661